A-Level Exam board – AQA

 Paper 1 topics – Water and Carbon Cycles, Glacial Landscapes and Hazards.

 Paper 2 topics – Global systems and Global Governance, Changing Places and Contemporary Urban Environments.

-We have seen students joining from Year 7 enjoying and succeeding in their geography all the way through 6th form.
-Leading to a continuous stream of students deciding to study Geography at university, including Russell group universities.
-The most recent results in 2018 saw three students going to study Geography at Nottingham, Manchester and Exeter University.
+At Chipping Norton School, Geography teachers have seen students enjoying and succeeding in the subject from year 7 to sixth form.
+This has led to a continuous stream of students deciding to study Geography at university, including Russell Group universities.
+In the last five years students have studied Geography and other similar degrees at universities such as Nottingham, St Andrews, Manchester and Exeter University.